Transfer Learning in Deep Reinforcement Learning: A Survey: Transfer Learning Approaches Deep Dive

 Earlier work along this line requires a \emph{given mapping function}~\cite{taylor2007transfer,torrey2005using}.
 One examples is~\cite{taylor2007transfer} which assumes that each target state (action) has a unique correspondence in the source domain, and two mapping functions $X_S, X_A$ are provided over the state space and the action space, respectively, so that $X_S(\cS^t) \to \cS^s$, $X_A(\cA^t) \to \cA^s$.
 Based on $X_S$ and $X_A$, a mapping function over the $Q$-values $M(Q_s) \to Q_t$ can be derived accordingly.
 Another work is done by~\cite{torrey2005using} which transfers \emph{advice} as the knowledge between two domains.
 In their settings, the \emph{advice} comes from a human expert who provides the mapping function over the $Q$-values in the source domain and transfers it to the learning policy for the target domain.
 This {advice} encourages the learning agent to prefer certain good actions over others, which equivalently provides a relative ranking of actions in the new task.

-More later research tackles the inter-task mapping problem by \emph{automatically} learning a mapping function~\cite{gupta2017learning,konidaris2006autonomous,ammar2012reinforcement}.
+More later research tackles the inter-task mapping problem by \emph{learning} a mapping function~\cite{gupta2017learning,konidaris2006autonomous,ammar2012reinforcement}.
 Most work learns a mapping function over the \textbf{\textit{state}} space or a subset of the state space.
 In their work, state representations are usually divided into \emph{agent-specific} and \emph{task-specific} representations, denoted as $s_{agent}$ and $s_{env}$, respectively.
 In~\cite{gupta2017learning} and~\cite{konidaris2006autonomous}, the mapping function is learned on the \emph{agent-specific} sub state, and the mapped representation is applied to reshape the immediate reward.
 For~\cite{gupta2017learning}, the invariant feature space mapped from $s_{agent}$ can be applied across agents who have distinct action space but share some morphological similarity.
 Specifically, they assume that both agents have been trained on the same \emph{proxy} task, based on which the mapping function is learned.
-The mapping function is learned using an encoder-decoder neural network structure~\cite{badrinarayanan2017segnet} in order to reserve as much information about the source domain as possible.
-While transferring knowledge from the source agent to the target agent on a new task, the environment reward is augmented with an shaped reward term to encourage the target agent to imitate the source agent on the embedded feature space:
+The mapping function is learned using an encoder-decoder structure~\cite{badrinarayanan2017segnet} to largely reserve information about the source domain.
+For transferring knowledge from the source agent to a new task, the environment reward is augmented with a shaped reward term to encourage the target agent to imitate the source agent on an embedded feature space:

 where $f(s^s_{agent})$ is the agent-specific state in the source domain, and $g(s^t_{agent})$ is for the target domain.